H-1B Electronic Registration Process

 Q. If there is a typo on the registration in comparison to the I-129, will USCIS reject the registration?

 - A: Although we will not automatically reject for typos on the registration in comparison to the I-129, the burden is on the registrant/petitioner to confirm that all registration and petition information is correct and to establish that the H-1B cap petition is based on a valid registration submitted for the beneficiary named in the petition and selected by USCIS.
+As noted above, petitioners with a registration selected during the initial registration period must indicate a start date of October 1, 2021 on their Form I-129 or the petition will be rejected or denied, regardless of whether the petitioner claims that a different start date was the result of a typo.

 Q. Will the H-1B registration system affect how USCIS handles the prohibited filing of multiple H-1B petitions on behalf of the same beneficiary by related entities?